 - Assist in evaluating Demand Curtailment RFP.

-Water Audit Phase II
+Water Audit Phase II for the Cleveland Water Department

 This task is to provide complete water balance calculations for the entire CWD system, including: